Infusing resilience into the Scots pine genetic resource

 Scots pine (Pinus sylvestris) is a good candidate for tree breeding as there has already been a large breeding programme in the 20th century because:

-• demand for seedlings is large and growing
+• Demand for seedlings is large and growing.

-• there is clear room for improvement
+• There is clear room for improvement.

-• it has been shown to socially and economically justifiable.
+• It has been shown to socially and economically justifiable.

 We are reopening the national Scots pine breeding programme by bringing together multiple sources of material into a genetic field-testing campaign.
 We have updated our breeding objectives to include resilience to both biotic and abiotic stress.